 Coronavirus: Maharashtra hotels now open with 33% capacity

+Coronavirus: Maharashtra hotels now open with 33% capacity; Check guidelines

 Mumbai, July 06: Amid spike in coronaviruscases, the Maharashtra government on Monday decided to allow hotels and other entities providing accommodation services like lodges and guest houses outside containment zones to operate from July 8 at 33 per cent of their capacity.